‘Teen Mom OG’ Star Amber Portwood’s Boyfriend Andrew Glennon Fires Back At Matt Baier Comparisons

-Amber Portwood and Andrew Glennon went public with their romance last month and already, Glennon has been faced with shocking comparisons to her controversial ex-fiance Matt Baier.
+Amber Portwood and Andrew Glennon went public with their romance last month, and already, Glennon has been faced with shocking comparisons to her controversial ex-fiance, Matt Baier.

 Following their red carpet debut at the MTV Video Music Awards, Amber Portwood and Andrew Glennon’s relationship was placed under fire after it was revealed that Glennon’s former girlfriend had gotten a restraining order against him and accused him of stalking her after their breakup.